VAnu20/TATA_Group_Data_Visualization---Virtual-Internship/README.md

 - **Global Product Demand by Country**
   - North America and parts of Europe stand out with high demands, as indicated by larger circles.
   - Regions like Africa and South America show samller circles, suggesting potential growth opportunities.

-- **Total Orders over Time**
-  - Highest number of orders are around midday i.e. between 12PM to 2PM.
-  - The number of orders fluctuates throughout the day.

 ### Conclusion